tracehubpm/tracehub/README.md

 ### Rules

-Rules is a declarative way to observe and control what's happened in the project.
+Rules is a declarative way to observe and control the situation in the project.
 Can be helpful feature for PM, ARC, or PO, and motivation source for others project-performers.